 (This curriculum is for individuals who have completed their professional training and who have received the ARRT credential.
-This makes the degree consistent with the B.S. in H.S. for respiratory therapists.)
+This makes the degree consistent with the Bachelor of Science in Health Sciences for respiratory therapists.)

-AIS 101 Academic Information Systems 1

-BIO Biological Science Electives
+BIO Biological Science Electives 9

 ENG 101 English Composition I

 ENG 102 English Composition II

 ENG Literature Elective

-FNA, MUS, or ART Elective

-General Electives
+FNA/ MUS/ART Elective 3

-HIS History Electives
+HIS History Electives 6

-MAT 105 College Algebra
+MAT 105 College Algebra 3

-MAT 160 Introductory Statistics
+MAT 160 Introductory Statistics 3

-PHI 305 Ethics and Value Theory
+PHI 305 Ethics and Value Theory 3

 PHI Philosophy Elective

 SOC Social Science Electives

 SPE 101 Fundamentals of Public Speaking 3

 THE 305 Morality and Science 3

 THE Theology Elective

+General Electives

-Professional Training
+Professional Training 56

-- Total: (128)
+Total: (128)

-\Must be at the 300 level or above.
+Must be at the 300 level or above.